NVIDIA/aistore/docs/python_sdk.md

 def is_aistore_running() -> bool
 ```

-Returns True if cluster is ready, or false if cluster is still setting up.
+Checks if cluster is ready or still setting up.

-**Arguments**:

-  None

 **Returns**: